-The Godfather’s Godmother – Francis Ford Coppola On Female Film-makers By K magazine
+The Godfather’s Godmother – Francis Ford Coppola On Female Film-makers

 He might be best known for his films about mean men, but Francis Ford Coppola is enlightened when it comes to women.
 Hardly surprising, as the great Dorothy Arzner was his mentor.
 K magazine caught up with him at the Marrakesh International Film Festival….